coralproject/talk/INSTALL.md

 yarn start
 ```

+This will setup the server to serve everything on a single node.js process.

 You can see other scripts we've made available by consulting the `package.json`
 file under the `scripts` key including: